Biography

 Equipment

-a very elderly Icom IC-730 that outputs 25 Watts on a good suuny day, whilst going downhill and the wind blowing behind me !
+a very elderly Icom IC-730 that outputs 25 Watts on a good suuny day, whilst going downhill with the wind blowing behind me !

 an assortment of very effective ATUs based on roller inductors and 1200pF broadcast tuning caps, that makes for effective operation with random wire antennas.